-- new!
-This week’s prize is an on demand video streaming service for the itchy school
+- This week’s prize is an on demand video streaming service for the itchy school

 child - it’s a months subscription to Nitflix.

-- new!
-This week’s prize is the perfect confectionery for the veteran footballer - it’s
+- This week’s prize is the perfect confectionery for the veteran footballer - it’s

 this John Terry’s Chocolate Orange.

-- new!
-This week’s prize is the ultimate shopping experience for the unmarried woman -
+- This week’s prize is the ultimate shopping experience for the unmarried woman -

 it’s a trip to Marks & Spinsters.